 If you need help navigating copyright compliance for your course materials, don't worry!
 There are people on campus willing to help you get the permissions you need to use copyrighted works in the classroom.

 The University Library's Course Reserves can secure streaming or performance rights for items you want to use in class, and they can provide easy links to the items you are using as well!
-Just fill out a Reserve Permission Form and leave the rest to us!
+For books, they can get high quality scanned chapters of textbooks made available online.
+Just ask ahead to make sure that the book you want is available, and that they can procure the rights to the specific chapters you need access to.

 If you want to get copyright permissions for multiple readings contained within a course pack for your class, you will want to contact the University Bookstore.
 They will handle the process of seeking copyright permissions and paying royalty fees and students will pay for the convenience of getting all their readings at one time.
 There is no cost or risk incurred by the instructor; however, this takes time so the Bookstore needs plenty of lead-time if you want to use this option.